SHOP

 BMW 1 Series

-You can get a BMW 1 Series with either a petrol or diesel engine and looks especially good when plastered in BMW ‘M’ trim bits.
+You can get a BMW 1 Series with either a petrol or diesel engine, and it looks especially good when plastered in BMW ‘M’ trim bits.

 When you get behind the wheel, you can tell this is a proper driver’s car, from the way the steering feels to the driver-focused cabin and controls.